 Fellow judge, Professor John Davies from the University of Salford Business School, added, “The winners were very confident, had some catchy slogans and had linked their ideas into Manchester United corporate partners.
 They were also one of the few teams to have properly considered the risks associated with their ideas.”

-The winning team, made up of classmates Razwan Iqbal, Mubarak Mohammed, Ish Haaq Khan, Zaigham Ali Shan and Nabil Khalid (pictured L-R), were delighted that their hard work has paid off and ‘ecstatic’ to have won the Manchester United heat of the competition.
+The winning team, made up of classmates Razwan, Mubarak, Ish, Zaigham and Nabil (pictured L-R), were delighted that their hard work has paid off and ‘ecstatic’ to have won the Manchester United heat of the competition.
 However, their eyes are firmly on the national prize:

 “It’s marvellous but we’re now focusing on the national semi-final; we have that winning mentality and hopefully it will all fall into place,” said 15-year-old Zaigham.
 “I’m going to expect all the other groups to be very well prepared so we need to make sure our group is beyond immaculate and that there are no mistakes.”